Back by Popular Demand!

 We anticipate a group of 6-12 mothers, allowing for both intimate sharing and collaborative energy without feeling overwhelming.
 The goal is to create a supportive, welcoming space where everyone can engage at their own comfort level—whether that means deep diving into the creative process or simply being present and experimenting.

 This is more about community than about any finished product.
-We hope it is the beginning of a broader celebration, a conversation and exploration of creative practice.
+It is the beginning of a broader celebration, a conversation and exploration of creative practice.
 We are here to create a playful connection with everything that is sacrificed and discovered through the experience of motherhood.

 What We Create

-Each session will focus on a different theme related to motherhood—identity, joy, sacrifice, transformation, and connection.
+Each session will focus on a different theme related to motherhood—some include identity, joy, sacrifice, transformation, and connection.
 Through guided writing prompts, movement exercises, and hands-on art projects, participants will create:

 No previous experience is needed, just a willingness to explore and create!
 Our intention is to facilitate a dedicated creative outlet that acknowledges the complexity of motherhood while offering connection with others.
 Feel free to reach out with questions.
 If cost feels like a barrier, please let us know — we're always happy to work with folks around financial limitations.